 All I had to do was to come up with a system to fry everything and not waste too much time.
-It is always best to cook plantains or any root vegetables before frying meat.
+It is always best to cook plantains or root vegetables before frying meat.

 Everything will retain their taste.
 There is no need to drench the chicken pieces in flour to get that golden brown color and crispness.
-The spice mixture will give the meat the golden color.
+The spice mixture will give the meat a golden color.

-So next time you are in the mood for fried foods try making this meal.
-Very simple and easy and all the ingredients are available in your kitchen including the side dishes.
+So next time you are in the mood for fried foods, try making this meal.
+Very simple and easy, and all the ingredients are available in your kitchen, including the side dishes.
 If not, a quick trip to the supermarket will help.